Study for a Semester in New Zealand!

 - Spring Semester: Late February to Late June (Session I in New Zealand)

-Students on the Massey program will stay at university arranged housing.
+Students on the NMIT program will stay at university arranged housing, either student apartments or a homestay.

 Estimated Additional Costs